Harry Whittington: Hunting incident

 On February 11, 2006, Whittington was accidentally shot by then-United States vice president Dick Cheney during a quail hunting trip, at a ranch in south Texas.
 Most of the damage from the shotgun blast was to the right side of his body, including damage to his face, neck, and chest, causing a collapsed lung.
 He was taken to Corpus Christi Memorial Hospital by ambulance and put into intensive care.
 The accident was not announced in the news media until the White House confirmed the incident to the Corpus Christi Caller-Times approximately 12 hours after the incident.

 On February 14, some of the lead birdshot lodged in Whittington's heart caused a minor heart attack.
 Doctors did not remove all the pellets from Whittington's body.
 They estimated that there were "less than 150 or 200" pellets lodged in his body immediately after the shooting, and about 30 pieces of shot were expected to remain inside him for the rest of his life.
 On February 17, Whittington made a public statement: "We all assume certain risks in whatever we do.
 Whatever activities we pursue and regardless of how experienced, careful and dedicated we are, accidents do and will happen."
 After being released from the hospital, he issued the following statement: "My family and I are deeply sorry for all that Vice President Cheney and his family have had to go through this week."

 Following the incident, Whittington returned to private life and refused many media offers for interviews.
 In an October 2010 issue of The Washington Post, he broke his silence about the shooting.
 Whittington told the paper that although many media outlets had described Cheney and him as "good friends", the pair had only met one another three times in 30 years, and had never been hunting before.
 The Washington Post article also said that Cheney had violated "two basic rules of hunting safety": he failed to ensure that he had a clear shot before firing, and fired without being able to see blue sky beneath his target.
-The paper also reported that Cheney had still neither publicly nor privately apologized to Whittington for the shooting.
+The Washington Post also reported that Cheney had still neither publicly nor privately apologized to Whittington for the shooting.